FilecoinFoundationWeb/filecoin-foundation-site/grants.md

 -   Networking
 -   Mining

-See [here on our Github repo](https://github.com/filecoin-project/devgrants) for a more in-depth introduction to the grants program.
+See [our Github repo](https://github.com/filecoin-project/devgrants) for a more in-depth introduction to the grants program.
 Please also note that you can submit a [proposal for an open grant](https://github.com/filecoin-project/devgrants#submit-a-proposal-for-open-grants) at any time.